-Following many years as a Director of Science at the BTO, in November 2014 Rob moved into a senior position to undertake research of topics mainly relating to forestry, habitat management and conservation strategies.
+Following many years as a Director of Science at the BTO, in November 2015 Rob retired as a member of staff.
+As a BTO Research Fellow he continues to research and write on topics mainly relating to forestry, habitat management and conservation strategies.

 Interests & Responsibilities

 - Rob has extensive experience of working on responses of biodiversity, especially birds, to land-use change and habitat management, mainly in agricultural and forest systems.
 Principal or co-investigator on >30 biodiversity projects in the last 20 years, contributing to the evidence base for policy and practice.

 - Factors influencing spatial and temporal variation in temperate woodland and shrubland bird communities have been a long-term and ongoing research interest.
 He has recently co-edited a book on Ecology and Conservation of Forest Birds published in 2018 by Cambridge University Press.